harrylee2015/pier-client-fabric/README.md

-# Pier Client Fabric
+# Sidecar Client Fabric

-Pier-client-fabric is the plugin implementation for fabric blockchain.
+Sidecar-client-fabric is the plugin implementation for fabric blockchain.

 ## How to build